Stevie Williams

-Stevie Williams (born December 17, 1979) is a professional skateboarder who was included in the twenty-seventh position of the "30 Most Influential Skaters of All Time" list that was compiled by Transworld Skateboarding in late 2011.
+Stevie Williams (born December 17, 1979) is an American professional skateboarder who was included in the twenty-seventh position of the "30 Most Influential Skaters of All Time" list that was compiled by Transworld Skateboarding in late 2011.

 Early life

-Williams grew up in Philadelphia, Pennsylvania, United States (US), and started skateboarding at the age of eleven.
+Williams grew up in Philadelphia, Pennsylvania, and started skateboarding at the age of eleven.
 It was during the period when Williams began skateboarding that the term "dirty ghetto kids" first emerged, as the title was applied to Williams and his friends.
-At the age of fourteen, Williams left Philadelphia to hitchhike to California, US.
+At the age of fourteen, Williams left Philadelphia to hitchhike to California.

 Professional skateboarding

 At the age of 12 years, Williams and his group of friends met Jeff Pang, a skater who was with the Element brand at the time.
 Williams asked Pang how he could become an Element team member and subsequently filmed a video part for the 1994 Element video Fine Artists Vol. 1, in which he was named "Lil' Stevie".
 Williams's part was filmed entirely in Philadelphia.

 After appearing in the 1999 Zoo York promotional video, Heads, Williams joined both the Chocolate Skateboards team and the DC Shoes team during the same year.
 Williams filmed a full part that appeared in the 1999 Chocolate Tour video and released a signature model shoe with DC in 2000.

 Williams appeared in the 2003 DC Shoes video The DC Video prior to commencing his own company with the assistance of his business partner, Eli Soto, who had collaborated with Williams on the Gold Wheels brand.
 The pair eventually formed the distribution company Kayo Corp with Troy Morgan, and released the first Kayo promotional video in 2004.
 Following the 13-minute promotional video, Kayo then released It's Official in 2006, in which the four key brands of the company were introduced in video form: DGK, Organika, Expedition and Gold.